data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 ### Discovery Phase

-The client posted the job to a local New Haven technology meetup group email list.
-I responded to the request by email and met with clients in-person twice to further discuss overall product vision and scope.
+The clients posted the job to a local New Haven technology meetup group email list.
+I responded to the request via email and met with clients in-person twice to further discuss overall product vision and scope.
 As a result, I prepared and delivered a "Scope of Services" document which would outline the terms of the engagement.

 #### Scope of Services Document